 Please take time to review this Annual Security Report.
 We are required to publish this report by October 1st each year in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act).
 This report contains crime data which occurred within Gateway Technical College's Clery geography as classified by the definitions from the Federal Bureau of Investigation's Uniform Crime Reporting Handbook.
-As per Clery Act regulations, this report contains crime data for the three previous calendar years.
 Also contained in this report are important institutional policies concerning campus security, crime prevention, reporting crimes, drug and alcohol abuse, sexual harassment, bias-related crimes, and other important matters.

-If you have any questions or concerns, please do not hesitate to contact myself or any member of the Gateway Technical College Security staff.
+If you have any questions or concerns, please do not hesitate to contact either of us or any member of the Gateway Technical College Security staff.